Search String

 Run and gun or run n gun computer games are shoot 'em ups in which players control a single unit that can move, aim and fire in four or eight directions on fixed-screen, flip-screen or scrolling playfields.

-Most run and gun games revolve around the concept of One Man Army.
+Most run and gun games revolve around the concept of a One Man Army going against all odds.

 This article is only concerned with run and gun games that appeared on Western computer game machines.
 The run and gun games are presented chronologically.